+Outside areas and boundaries Visually inspected.
+There are garden grounds to the front and rear of the property, these being laid out in grass, concrete paving, stone chips and timber decking.
+There is a driveway to the side of the property.
+Boundary divisions are marked by timber fencing.
 Ceilings Visually inspected from floor level.
-Plasterboard design with decorative finishes.
+Ceilings are of plasterboard material.
+There are timber ceiling finishes.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of timber stud construction, lined in plasterboard with decorative finishes.
+Internal walls are of masonry construction finished in plaster.
+There are tiled wall finishes.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction, assumed to be overlaid on timber joists.
-Floors were all covered.
+Flooring is a mixture of suspended timber construction and solid concrete construction.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal joinery finishes are of a traditional timber design.
-There is a timber tread and riser staircase linking ground and first floor levels.
-Kitchen fittings comprise floor and wall mounted units incorporating a stainless steel sink unit.
-Chimney breasts and fireplaces N/A. , , Internal decorations Visually inspected.
-There are wallpaper, panelled and paintwork finishes throughout.
-Cellars N/A. Ociiai 3 IWA.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The meter and fuse box are located within the study area.
+The internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
+The kitchen contains floor and wall mounted storage units.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+Original fireplaces have been removed.